-- Quality maths teaching and support from the class teachers and teaching assistants (TAs) - Withdrawal of small groups, pairs or individual SEND pupils, by Learning Support Assistants for targeted support. - Individual support for those children with EHC Plans. - Small group, paired and individual support in the classroom from the class teacher and TAs. - Use of a wide range of mathematical equipment and resources to reinforce understanding across all year groups. - Differentiated activities for SEND pupils when necessary. - Termly assessments for all children to monitor progress being made and to identify areas of need. - Pre-teaching of new concepts and vocabulary to enhance learning - Use of support resources including a range of practical 'manipulatives'.
+- Quality maths teaching and support from the class teachers and teaching assistants (TAs) - Withdrawal of small groups, pairs or individual SEND pupils, by Learning Support Assistants for targeted support. - Individual support for those children with EHC Plans. - Small group, paired and individual support in the classroom from the class teacher and TAs. - Use of a wide range of mathematical equipment and resources to reinforce understanding across all year groups. - Differentiated activities for SEND pupils when necessary. - Specific' wave 3' interventions such as Number Stacks, Precision Teach, Lightning Squad, Pegs to Paper - Termly assessments for all children to monitor progress being made and to identify areas of need. - Pre-teaching of new concepts and vocabulary to enhance learning - Use of support resources including a range of practical 'manipulatives'.